gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 [Check what other people listed as pros and cons on both](https://www.slant.co/versus/115/1540/~c_vs_elixir) and maybe [this one](http://vschart.com/compare/elixir/vs/c-sharp)

-[Ease the fear of losing your relevance](http://devonestes.com/the-truth-about-hiring) and [this one for jobs openings.](https://functional.works-hub.com/jobs/)  --- but if you start searching you will see there are more and more companies realising the value the BEAM VM brings and are slowly starting to migrate their solutions.
+[Ease the fear of losing your relevance](http://devonestes.com/the-truth-about-hiring) and [this one for job openings.](https://functional.works-hub.com/jobs/)  --- but if you start searching you will see there are more and more companies realising the value the BEAM VM brings and are slowly starting to migrate their solutions.